UC Davis Graduate School of Management

 The UC Davis Graduate School of Management (GSM) is a graduate business school at the University of California, Davis.
-Established in 1981, its degree programs include MBA, MPAc and MSBA.

-The GSM offers Master of Business Administration (MBA) degrees in three locations: The two-year, Full-Time MBA program is offered at the main campus in Davis.
-Two working professional programs are offered in Sacramento and San Ramon in the San Francisco Bay Area.
-The school also offers an Online MBA program with the same standards and credit hours as the in-person programs.
+Established in 1981, its degree programs include Master of Business Administration (MBA), Master of Professional Accountancy (MPAc) and Master of Science in Business Analytics (MSBA).
+In addition to the full-time MBA program at the main campus in Davis, the school also has an online MBA program and programs for working professionals at satellite campuses in Sacramento and San Ramon.

 The school's LEED Platinum certified facility, Maurice J. Gallagher, Jr. Hall, opened in September 2009.

+The Dean of the Graduate School of Management, H. Rao Unnava, stepped down on July 1, 2026.
+Tom Smith, the Dean of the UC Davis School of Education, was appointed interim dean.

 Academics

 UC Davis undergraduates can minor in technology management or accounting.
 GSM's executive programs include the Wine Executive program, jointly managed with the Department of Viticulture & Enology.

 The school's teaching model combines case study, experiential learning, lecture and team projects.